Receive updates via email. Enter your email address:

 Soybean sprouts.
 Photo source: karendotcom127 at Wikimedia

-They are sold with or without their straggly roots.
 The roots can be eaten but my family prefers to remove the roots first.
-I remember competing with my siblings over who can pinch the roots off the fastest.
+Removing the roots, sprout by sprout might seem like a big chore.
+If you have children around, you can get them to help.
+I remember competing with my siblings over who can pinch the roots the fastest.
 Now that I am older, I suspect that the competition was my grandmother's ploy to get us to help her since it can be quite boring if you are pinching roots alone.
+Some of you may be thinking why pinch by hand when you can cut them off with a knife.
+Trust me, it is better to pinch by hand.

 1. Take a bunch of mung beans and wash them

-3. Soak the rest in room temperature water overnight or until you can see splits
+3. Soak the rest in room temperature water overnight or until you can see splits in the beans

 4. Get a flat shallow tray and lay a thin layer of cotton wool or muslin cloth over it